Retaliation and Whistleblower Protections

 - Complaining to the Department of Labor for an employer’s failure to pay minimum wage or overtime

 - Serving in the military, including National Guard duty

 - Refusing to violate regulations from the Iowa Administrative Code

 - Refusing to violate the law

-The above list includes examples of retaliation and wrongful termination causes, and does not include all situations in which an employer may be responsible for preventing retaliation.
-Retaliation claims can result in a variety of damages including lost wages, emotional distress, punitive damages and attorney fees.
+The above list includes examples of wrongful termination and retaliation causes and does not include all situations in which an employer may be responsible for preventing retaliation.
+Employer retaliation claims can result in a variety of damages including lost wages, emotional distress, punitive damages, and attorney fees.